fancy-flashcard/ffc/docs/README.md

 There is one particular scenario we had in mind: Our finals.
 We have to learn every topic we had lectures on and its simply annoying to create a lot of mixed decks to accomodate for every possible situation.
 That is why we created **Fancy Flashcard (FFC)**.

+Our goal with this app is to provide a simple and easy to use [Progressive Web App](https://web.dev/progressive-web-apps/) foundation.
+This foundation consists of a simple storing approach for Q&A-pairs as well as a progression system to support a users learning journey.
+In general we want to make it possible to add/import decks as easy as possible to enable anyone to use the app for their purposes.

 FFC originated from the idea of combining the ease of use of index cards and their flexibility.
 With physical index cards you can simply mix the learning decks you want, no matter the topic.